mattbierner/blog.mattbierner.com/_posts/2015-06-08-moby-dick-or-whale-not-now-man-then-ship-sea-more-ahab.md

 {% include image.html file="turk1.png" description="Boom!
 You just read Moby-Dick." %}

 In this post, I'll overview my work translating *Moby-Dick* to a stream of colors for use on Blot're.
-I didn't want to just encode *Moby-Dick* to set of randomly assigned colors either, that would be boring.
+I didn't want to just encode *Moby-Dick* to a set of randomly assigned colors either, that would be boring.
 I wanted to capture the color associations found throughout the book.
 Basically, what *Moby-Dick* would look like to someone with super strong color synesthesia, so strong that they could no longer perceive words at all, just a pure stream of colors?

 Starting from the raw text, I'll walk through the entire process translating the text to color.
 From tokenization and identifying possible color words with Apache [OpenNLP][], to crowd sourcing color associations on [Mechanical Turk][mturk], to generating some neat image representations of the novel, and finally posting the color stream up to [Blot're][blotre].